isaac-araujo/pwdpy/README.rst

 pwdpy
 =======

-pwd is a set of tools to facilitate password handling.
+pwdpy is a set of tools to facilitate password handling.
 It can be used in command line and as a python module.

 Installation
 ============